Christina Manfredi McKinley

 Area of Emphasis

-Christina McKinley is a shareholder in Babst Calland’s Litigation, Energy & Natural Resources, and Environmental group.
+Christina McKinley is a shareholder in Babst Calland’s Litigation, Energy & Natural Resources, and Environmental groups.
 Ms. McKinley continually strives to provide business-oriented solutions to her clients and routinely serves as a general advisor, counseling clients on day-to-day legal and business matters on any number of issues.
 Her business-focused, proactive approach to problem-solving allows her to provide solutions to clients in a variety of industries.
 Her experience spans a wide range of industries, including manufacturing, retail, energy, chemicals, and environmental.

 As a litigator who focuses on complex commercial matters, Ms. McKinley’s trial practice encompasses all phases of litigation, from early alternative dispute resolution through post-trial motions.
 She has concentrated experience in complex purchase agreement and commercial contracts disputes, protection of competitive interests (e.g., Lanham Act, unfair competition, tortious interference, trade secret protection, restrictive covenants), technology disputes (e.g., software services and license agreements), and director and officer defense.